Darlene Stosik and Meghan Burns. Darlene is the sister of Vietnam Veteran Private Geoffrey Saunders.

 By: Sharon Aron Baron

-The mystery of the Vietnam Veteran’s items that were found in a Coral Springs family’s attic has been finally solved.
+The mystery of the Vietnam Veteran’s items found in a Coral Springs family’s attic has finally been solved.

-Last June, Meghan Burns and Jeremy Teitler discovered medals, photos, awards, and documents in their attic belonging to Private First Class Geoffrey Douglas Radcliffe Saunders while moving out of their home.
-“We had never put anything in the attic, but for some reason, Jeremy went up there to take a look and found everything.”
+Last June, Meghan Burns and Jeremy Teitler discovered medals, photos, awards, and documents belonging to Private First Class Geoffrey Douglas Radcliffe Saunders in their attic while moving out of their home.
+“We had never put anything in the attic, but for some reason, Jeremy went up there to look and find everything.”

-At first he believed the items belonged to someone in Meghan’s family, but soon they discovered they were left by someone who lived there before them.
+At first, he believed the items belonged to someone in Meghan’s family, but soon, they discovered they were left by someone who had lived there before them.
 They looked further and found a whole box of family photo albums belonging to Saunders’ mother.
 They took the items to their new home and started investigating.

 Private First Class Saunders was mortally wounded by fire from a North Vietnamese machine gun on April 26, 1968, at the age of 19.
-Among the papers was a Miami address as well as photos of him as a little boy along with his sister.
+Among the papers was a Miami address and photos of him as a little boy and his sister.
 But where were his mother and sister?
 Burns looked online and couldn’t find any information, so she turned to us to get the story out.

 Fortunately, Saunders’ second cousin Bernadette Flanagan was working on their family tree when her cousin Kathleen Stock saw our articles from Maryland and contacted Saunders’ sister.
 “I had met Geoffrey, but not his sister,” said Flanagan.
 “So, my cousin found her and contacted her regarding the items.”